 - Cognitive behaviour therapy (CBT) — helps people identify negative, unhelpful behaviour patterns and replace them with more productive and positive ones.

-- Family or marital therapy – NPD can have an adverse affect on families.
+- Family or marital therapy — NPD can affect families.
 Coming together for a session can help people in dealing with relationships, with problem solving solutions and positive communication.

 If you are concerned about suicide risk for a person with NPD, then seek medical advice urgently.